EladBezalel/angular-cdk-workshop/steps/STEP_8a.md

 }
 ```

-Now that we've created the component, we need to declare it in our module and we need to put it
+After we've created the component, we need to declare it in our module and we need to put it
 into the color picker component.

 ###### File: `src/app/app.module.ts`